Lecturer on Law

 Lesley Rosenthal is a Lecturer on Law at Harvard Law School, where she is originating a new course called Advocating for the Rule of Law: A Practical Approach.
 At Harvard, she has taught the Problem Solving Workshop with Prof. Todd Rakoff, addressed the Program on the Legal Profession with Prof. David Wilkins, appeared on Dean Minow’s Boss and Counsel series, and delivered the Traphagen Distinguished Alumni Lecture.
 She has also lectured at Yale Law School’s Chirelstein Colloquium series and taught original courses on nonprofit law at Georgetown Law and University of Miami Law School as well as the University of Chicago Law School’s Corporate Lab.

-A proponent of practical and inclusive approaches to legal education, she serves on the Harvard University Board of Overseers and was recognized with the Harvard Danforth Teaching Prize.
+A proponent of practical and inclusive approaches to legal education, she has piloted several simulation courses and was recognized with the Harvard Danforth Teaching Prize.

 Rosenthal currently serves as the Executive Vice President, General Counsel & Secretary of Lincoln Center for the Performing Arts in New York.
 Since 2005, she has participated broadly in the management and operation of the center.
 Her oversight of the Legal Department includes contracts, real estate, intellectual property, employment and liability matters.
 Also under her leadership, the Government & Community Engagement Department assures greater public arts access in parks, libraries, juvenile detention facilities, homeless shelters and other settings where its impact will be greatest.
 Working with colleagues in Global and Digital departments, and overseeing the new Performing Arts Hall of Fame as well as the Lincoln Center Archive, Lesley has helped shape and pioneer major entrepreneurial initiatives in arts, media, fashion and consulting.